qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 *  Edit/view/search attributes
 *  Feature labeling
 *  Change vector and raster symbology
-*  Add a graticule layer - now via fTools plugin
+*  Add a graticule layer - now via fTools plugin and as decoration
 *  Decorate your map with a north arrow scale bar and copyright label
 *  Save and restore projects